ArtifactForms/ChatBot/documentation/project.md

 ## Terminology

-When delving into the world of chatbots, we encounter a vast array of technical terms.
-While it's not necessary to know every single term to grasp the fundamental concept of a chatbot, understanding key terms can significantly enhance your knowledge of conversational systems and artificial intelligence [3].
+When delving into the world of chatbots, we encounter a vast array of technical terms [3].
+While it's not necessary to know every single term to grasp the fundamental concept of a chatbot [3], understanding key terms can significantly enhance your knowledge of conversational systems and artificial intelligence.
 As a non-technical user, a basic understanding is often sufficient.
 However, for my chatbot project, I aim to build a comprehensive vocabulary to achieve my learning goals.

 In this document, I will compile a glossary of terms relevant to this topic that I come across during my research.